 Bandslash and Bandom were natural terms for emo fans to adopt, but they weren’t the first to call their music fandom by those terms.
 It was a topic of heated discussion during my time, so I feel obliged to acknowledge it.
 The wave of emo bandom was more like a high tide exacerbated by seasonal winds, but earlier bandom had undeniably made a mark.

 The music magazine NME published a piece on indie rock-centric bandslash in 2005, a few years before emo hit worldwide recognition.
-The bands included The Libertines, Kaiser Chiefs, Franz Ferdinand, and others, and when confronted with the topic support was expressed.
+The bands included The Libertines, Kaiser Chiefs, Franz Ferdinand, and others, and expressed support when confronted with the topic.
 Alex Kapranos of Franz Ferdinand was asked multiple times about fanfiction, and told Chartattack in 2004,

 “There’s absolutely nothing wrong with fictionalizing a genuine character as long as you make it clear that you are fictionalizing, which I think all that slash stuff does.
 I think it gets dangerous when people start believing that those things are actually true, and I think for the obvious majority of people that that’s not going to be the case.”